petepm/Singleton/lyrics.md

 ## Intro return

 Freeze up round pretty girls
-And I'm down on my knees
-Like a tree with falling seeds
+Like I fell out a tree
+Fallen seed
-Where most will not sprout
+No most will not take
 Struggling all the way
-Down the path where some say
+Missed the path where some say
 Hey babe let's get married

 ## Intro outro

-Accomplished rate of change
-Happiness and heartbreak remove the strange
-Drive to create will remain
+I simply shouldn't care
+Be a part of the weird in the town of the pink
+Aware inside something is driving
 Tugging all the way
-Let
-Tell your friends they'll claim insane
+If this is your last time in love
-Say you'd get married
+Then get married

 ## Misc lyrics